OFFSHORE SAILING CLASSES – A FAST TRACK TO GETTING BLUEWATER CRUISING EXPERIENCE

 ASK A LOT OF QUESTIONS

-There is a lot to peruse.
-Take your time and come up with a short list of offshore sailing schools that meet your goals.
-Once you’ve got your short list of sailing schools, you should reach out to the skipper or organizer and ask any specific questions your have.
 Be picky, you have options and you’ll be paying a lot so make sure you’re getting what you need.
 You can probably talk to the skipper of your specific trip directly if you’re willing to wait till they are not at sea.
-Some schools or skippers will even work out semi-custom arrangements with students.
+Some offshore sailing school instructors will even work out semi-custom arrangements with students.

 One of the best things about pay-to-play offshore opportunities is that you don’t have to spend much time considering the safety of the voyage: these opportunities are built around setting a good safety example for sailors just like you and if they were unsafe they would quickly become notorious within the sailing community.
-These are the only types of opportunities where a google search can act as the primary resource for your safety evaluation.

 Good luck!
 And see you out there.